mkapur/sab-2021-doc/_main.md

 # Introduction
 ## Basic Information
 Sablefish (*Anoplopoma fimbria*, or 'black cod') are distributed in the northeastern Pacific Ocean from the southern tip of Baja California northward to the north-central Bering Sea and in the northwestern Pacific Ocean from Kamchatka southward to the northeastern coast of Japan @hart1973, @eschmeyer1983.
 U.S. West Coast sablefish are modeled as a single stock.
-Thus, this stock assessment does not explicitly account for movement between offshore sea mounts {@shaw1997, @morita2012envbiofishsex, @hanselman2015cjfasmove, @rogers2020, regions to the north of the U.S. west coast, or to the western Pacific @fujioka1988docdescription, @heifetz1991fishresmovement, @hanselman2015cjfasmove, @rogers2020}.
+Thus, this stock assessment does not explicitly account for movement between offshore sea mounts {@shaw1997, @morita2012envbiofishsex, @hanselman2015cjfasmove, @rogers2020, regions to the north of the U.S. west coast, or to the western Pacific (@fujioka1988docdescription, @heifetz1991fishresmovement, @hanselman2015cjfasmove, @rogers2020).
+To the modelers' knowledge there is no information from the Pacific coast of Mexico.
 While previous analyses suggest the existence of several stocks of sablefish in the eastern Pacific Ocean that are largely delineated by management boundaries (@schirripa2007sablefish); and earlier assessments), more recent genetic analyses found that sablefish in the northeastern Pacific Ocean are a single panmictic population @jasonowicz2017cjfaslove).
 Additional support for a panmictic population stems from tag recoveries that show sablefish move between the regions currently used for management (@hanselman2015cjfasmove, @sogard2017, @rogers2020).
 Analyses of length-at-age data has found spatial variation in von Bertalanffy growth parameters across the northeastern Pacific Ocean (@mcdevitt1987sablefish, @echave2012fishbullinterdecadal, @head2014fishres, @gertseva2017icesjmsspatial, @kapur2020).
 While geographic break points at approximately 1. $36^{\circ}$N between Point Conception and Monterey, California at the start of the southern California Bight and 2. $50^{\circ}$N where the North Pacific Current bifurcates suggest zones of growth variation, generally with increasing maximum body size and decreasing growth rates with increasing latitude, they do not indicate regions with separate populations.
 Smaller sablefish are generally found in shallower waters, but the demographics appears to be fully mixed (adult and juvenile) near the shelf-slope break (i.e., 100-300 m).
-Beyond the shelf-slope break, the adult population is dominated by older individuals @methot1994  and younger fish become increasingly rare.
+Beyond the shelf-slope break, the adult population is dominated by older individuals (@methot1994) and younger fish become increasingly rare.
 Fish in the deepest areas sampled tend to be the oldest individuals, but not the largest individuals, suggesting that age rather than size dictates depth distribution.
 However, the interaction between environmental conditions and seasonal movements that produce an increase in age with depth are largely unknown.
 The stock is distributed beyond the greatest depth sampled by any of the surveys and beyond the deepest commercial fishing areas.
 Research in these deeper habitats occupied by sablefish is potentially difficult because they extend across the boundary of the exclusive economic zone and sea mounts and ridges around the Pacific.
 There are relatively fewer sablefish in the Puget Sound and the Strait of Georgia than in coastal U.S. waters.
 Therefore, connectivity among these areas and the open coast is likely of less importance to this stock assessment than movement along the coast.

 ## Life History
 @tolimieri2018 provide a thorough review of the literature on spawning and early life history of sablefish in the California Current.
 Briefly, sablefish off the U.S. West Coast exhibit a protracted spawning period from December through March, with peak in February @guzman2017.
 This winter-time spawning may result in reduced availability to the commercial fishery during the winter months.
 Spawning occurs along the continental shelf-slope break in waters deeper than 300 m.
 Eggs ($\sim$ 2.1 mm in diameter) are buoyant and rise in the water column before hatching and sinking to deeper waters.
 Pelagic juveniles are present in off-shore surface waters and settle to the benthos as age-0 recruits during the late summer to fall, with most newly settled fish at depths of less than 250 m.